waku-org/specs/standards/core/rln-contract.md

 - extend a membership;
 - withdraw a deposit.

+A membership _holder_ is the entity that controls the secret of the respective RLN commitment.
+A membership _keeper_ is the entity that controls the Ethereum address that registered that membership.
+The holder and the keeper MAY differ for the same membership.
+The contract SHOULD only distinguish between the keeper and non-keepers when authorizing membership-related requests.

 Contract parameters and their RECOMMENDED values for the initial mainnet deployment are as follows:

 | Parameter                                   | Symbol    | Value    | Units                |